Guidi500/GU-6-macropad/README.md

 # GU-6-macropad
-a simple 6 key macropad powered by QMK
+a simple 6 key macropad powered by QMK (found here https://github.com/qmk)

 kit and assembled form available for purchase from Danny